Proofreading 2: Headway

-We recommend that you take Proofreading 1: Introduction before you tackle this course.
-If you have not done so, then you need to be able to answer 'Yes' to the following questions:
+We strongly recommend that you take Proofreading 1: Introduction before you tackle this course.

 This course guides you through common editorial conventions, house styles, layout issues and the basics of dealing with texts involving illustrations, tables and notes.
 The exercises cover a variety of texts ranging from public information to academic books.
 They provide you with plenty of practice in spotting and marking errors both on screen and on paper and are designed to help you develop strategies for dealing with increasingly demanding texts.

 Proofreading 2: Headway is an assessed course, with three assessments marked by your tutor.
 In addition, you have 1 hour of tutor support as part of your course.
 Further hours can be purchased at £35 per hour.

 What you should know after the course

 - have strategies for dealing with common proofreading problems